Flanker-shyam/Rainfall-Prediction/README.md

 <li>Responsive UI: The Streamlit app provides an intuitive and user-friendly interface.</li>
 </ul>

-<h2>License</h2>
-This project is licensed under the MIT License.

 <h2>Acknowledgements:</h2>
-We would like to express our gratitude to the Streamlit team for creating this user-friendly Python library.
+<p></p>We would like to express our gratitude to the Streamlit team for creating this user-friendly Python library.

-We would also like to thank the OpenWeatherMap team for providing the Weather API used in this project.
+We would also like to thank the [OpenWeatherMap team]([url](https://openweathermap.org/) for providing the Weather API used in this project.</p>